 Your chapter titles are crucial because your poetry book is going to be a collection of themes, sub themes and topics.

-If you have pre-written poems, all you want to do is to get closely related poems or poems under the same sub theme together.
-And then put them under a single chapter.
+If you have pre-written poems, all you want to do is to identify your themes first then get closely related poems or poems under the same sub theme together.
+And then put them under a single chapter or sub theme.

-Where you’re writing from scratch, you just want to create a balance at this point by choosing a single sub theme for each chapter in a way it works for you.
+Where you’re writing from scratch, you just want to create a balance at this point by choosing a single sub theme for each chapter in a way that works for you.

 As you set out to Publish a poetry book that sells, you want to give your poems interesting chapter titles that captures the need of the audience for poetry works in that theme or subject matter.